 ERP software is like any business technology – the tool on its own doesn’t cause failure or success.
 The business environment, leadership, and end-users determine the ROI of an ERP system – along with the project planning, methodology, and implementation.

-Key areas that can cause ERP implementation failure are:
+What can cause an ERP implementation failure?

-- Data conversion – One of the biggest issues during an ERP project is data conversion – moving data from the old system and mapping it into the new ERP.
+- One of the biggest issues during an ERP project is data conversion – moving data from the old system and mapping it into the new ERP.

-- Integrations – Early in the project, you need to start thinking about what other systems need to integrate with your ERP system and have a solid plan for integrations.
+- Early in the project, you need to start thinking about what other systems need to integrate with your ERP system and have a solid plan for integrations.

 Will an ERP System Work For Your Business Needs?